-It is management's opinion that the Company is not exposed to any significant credit, interest rate, liquidity or market risks in respect of these financial instruments.
+Due to the value and nature of the Company's financial instruments, it is management's opinion that the Company is not exposed to any significant credit, interest rate, liquidity or market risks in respect of these financial instruments.
 The Company's policies and processes of managing all risks associated with its financial instruments have not changed during the current period.